camunda/camunda-docs/docs/components/connectors/use-connectors/index.md

 ---
 id: index
-title: How to use Connectors
+title: How to use connectors
 description: Learn how to use Connectors in Web Modeler by creating a Connector task, configuring a Connector, and reviewing potential errors.
 ---